 Take, for example, Microsoft’s study that shows that most girls become interested in STEM in school at around age of 11, but their interest starts to wane by the age of 15.
 Or the STEM Jobs: 2017 Update report that highlighted how only about 30% of all STEM degree holders are women.
 Or the finding that nearly 40% of women with engineering degrees either leave the profession or never enter the field.

 The situation can sometimes feel too entrenched to overcome.
 But this simply isn’t the case.
-Great strides are being made every day by organizations big and small that provide invaluable resources, guidance, and advocacy for girls and women to engage with and pursue careers in STEM.
+Organizations both big and small—in and around many top U.S. cities for women and STEM—are making great strides every day to provide invaluable resources, guidance and advocacy, actively supporting girls and women to pursue careers in STEM.